zesterer/chumsky/README2.md

 Chumsky is a parser combinator library for Rust that makes writing expressive, high-performance parsers easy.

-Although chumsky is designed primarily for user-fancing parsers such as compilers, chumsky is just as much at home parsing binary protocols in a networking layer, configuration files, or any other form of complex input validation that you may need.

 <a href = "https://www.github.com/zesterer/tao">
     <img src="https://raw.githubusercontent.com/zesterer/chumsky/master/misc/example.png" alt="Example usage with my own language, Tao"/>
 </a>

+Although chumsky is designed primarily for user-fancing parsers such as compilers, chumsky is just as much at home parsing binary protocols at the networking layer, configuration files, or any other form of complex input validation that you may need.
+It also has `no_std` support, making it suitable for embedded environments.

 ## Features

 - 🪄 **Expressive combinators** that make writing your parser a joy
 - 🎛️ **Fully generic** across input, token, output, span, and error types
-- 📑 **Zero-copy parsing** minimises your parser's need to allocate
+- 📑 **Zero-copy parsing** minimises allocation by having outputs hold references/slices of the input
 - 🚦 **Flexible error recovery** strategies out of the box
 - 🚀 **Internal optimiser** leverages the power of [GATs](https://smallcultfollowing.com/babysteps/blog/2022/06/27/many-modes-a-gats-pattern/) to optimise your parser for you
 - 📖 **Text-oriented parsers** for text inputs (i.e: `&[u8]` and `&str`)
 - 👁️‍🗨️ **Context-free grammars** are fully supported, with support for context-sensitivity
 - 🔄 **Left recursion and memoization** have opt-in support
-- 🪺 **Nested inputs** such as token trees are fully supported
+- 🪺 **Nested inputs** such as token trees are fully supported both as inputs and outputs
 - 🏷️ **Pattern labelling** for dynamic, user-friendly error messages
+- 🗃️ **Caching** allows parsers to be created once and reused many times
+- ↔️ **Pratt parsing** support for unary and binary operators

 *Note: Error diagnostic rendering is performed by [Ariadne](https://github.com/zesterer/ariadne)*